 At the pinnacle of mastery, archers perform the incredible feat of striking a target in darkness:

-This may sound silly to some, but it makes perfect sense to me.
+Perhaps it sounds silly to some, but it makes perfect sense to me.
 After all, there is nothing left to be done once the arrow is loosed from the bow.
 It will proceed according to its own nature and land where it wills.
 The archer has full control up until the moment of release, and can do nothing but let their spirit sail away on the arrow thereafter.

 My Spirit in a Bowl of Tea